★★★★★

 Concerned about how to pay inheritance tax before probate?
 In need of advice on how to value personal property for probate?
 Given the importance and sensitivity of such transactions, sourcing independent expert advice should be your first port of call.

-What Is a Probate Property?
+What Is a probate property?

 Dealing with the loss of a loved one is challenging enough without the added complications of handling complex probate and inheritance tax issues.
 In the simplest terms, a probate property is a property an individual takes ownership of that has been named in the final will and testament of a deceased individual.